hennatee/quotes-fullstack/README.md

 # Quotes

-Full-stack Web application where you can add inspirational quotes.
+Full-stack Web application where you can add inspirational quotes. <br/>
-This app is for demonstrating the use of Redux and Express
+This app is for demonstrating the use of Redux and Express.

 ### Front-end / client directory
 React, Redux

 ### Back-end / server directory
-Node.js, Express
+Node.js, Express <br/>
 JSON-server is used as a database mockup.

 ## Run app locally